manisha-css/tobedeleted-css-nodeserver-v0/README.md

    /dbscripts/db-schema.sql
    /dbscript/db-seeddata.sql
-3. Copy env.example to .env file and change the values as per your environment
+3. Copy env.example to .env file and change the values as per your environment For email SMTP - Currently using gsmtp.
+So please enter your gmail account details.
+Also you will need to turn on "Less Secure" app
 4. Open in IDE
 5. At Project root
    \$ npm install